trb-a/cumalis-lisp/README.md

   `);
 ```

 Note: If you want to serialize / deserialize suspended continuations, open files status (seek position, open/close status, etc) can't be recovered when you deserialize / resume.
 It will cause unexpected behaviour.
-Be sure to close files before serialization.
+Be sure to close files before suspend / serialization.

 ## R7RS Specification